Pusat Sains Negara: History

-The National Science Center open on 6 April 1986, at a temporary renovated bungalow located at Jalan Kelantan, Kuala Lumpur.

 Plans for a permanent national science centre began in 1978, as a contribution by the private sector to the national development.

 The concept was revived in the early 1980s.
 Council of Scientific Research and Development (NCSRD) has played an important role in their concept of the establishment of a National Science Centre with the objective of which is to create awareness and understanding of science and technology among Malaysians.
 Given the establishment of a Science Centre with all the requirements is a though that requires research and planning, then proposed the establishment of a temporary Science Center as a preliminary step.
 For this purpose, a government house at the address JKR 641, Jalan Kelantan, Federal Hill, Kuala Lumpur has been modified.

-On 5 April 1986, while the Science Centre was officially opened by YB Datuk Amar Stephen Yong, who doubles as Minister of Science, Technology and the Environment at the time.
+The National Science Centre opened on 6 April 1986, at a renovated bungalow located at Jalan Kelantan, Kuala Lumpurby YB Datuk Amar Stephen Yong, who doubles as Minister of Science, Technology and the Environment at the time.
 Since its inception the Science Center has added a collection of exhibits, most of which are of a roadshow.

 The dream to create a building came true in 1990 when the National Science Centre project has been approved under the Ninth Malaysia-5 to be implemented under the Ninth Malaysia Plan 6.
 Construction of building and basic infrastructure began in November 1991.
 On 27 February 1992, Mr Abdul Ghafar bin Baba (now called "Tun") as Deputy Prime Minister of Malaysia, the project officially National Science Centre in Bukit Kiara, Kuala Lumpur.
 Construction work continued and was completed in November 1993.
 Aquarium tunnel construction project began in September 1993 and was completed in August 1994.
 National Science Centre building design built is unique in that resembles a truncated cone capped by a geodesic dome.
 This design is a testament to the creative and innovative Public Works Department is also the implementation agency.